adi7312/adi7312.github.io/README.md

 permalink: /
 ---

-I'm student of Cybersecurity on Warsaw University of Technologies, especially I'm interested in penetration tests, red teaming and malware analysis.
+I'm student of Cybersecurity at Warsaw University of Technology with commercial experience in the area of penetration testing.
+In context of security I'm interested in penetration tests, malware analysis and reverse engineering.
+In my spare time, I expand my knowledge in the area of operating systems and computer architecture.

-Programming skillset:
+Skillset:
+* Security
+* Linux
+* C++
-* Python - intermedtiate
+* Python
-* C - beginner
+* Java

-Also I'm intersted in IoT and low-level systems.
+From time to time I upload writeups to some CTF tasks (web, pwn, re and much more).